US jobless claims rise to 286,000, highest since October - The Boston Globe

 Jobless claims rose for the third straight week — by 55,000 to 286,000, highest since mid-October, the Labor Department reported Thursday.
 The four-week average of claims, which smooths out weekly volatility, rose by 20,000 to 231,000, highest since late November.

+In Massachusetts, about 9,361 individuals filed new claims for unemployment benefits last week, down about 2,176 from the week prior, according to the Labor Department.

-A surge in COVID-19 cases has set back what had been a strong comeback from last year’s short but devastating coronavirus recession.
+A surge in COVID-19 cases has stalled what had been a strong comeback from last year’s short but devastating coronavirus recession.
 Jobless claims, a proxy for layoffs, had fallen mostly steadily for about a year and late last year dipped below the pre-pandemic average of around 220,000 a week.

 Advertisement